ThatOneDamien/siliconc/README.md

 My goal is to make a functioning compiler that will allow me to create programs at a small to intermediate scale, mostly ignoring optimizations.

+## Short Term Implementation Plans
+- Create structs for parsing stage (e.g. ASTExpr, ASTIf, etc.)
+- Separate the parsing stage into a parser and semantic analyzer, currently the stages are performed concurrently